Skip to main content

 Here to help

-In addition to advising on and placing run-off D&O cover, at Marsh Commercial we have a access to a dedicated Private Equity & M&A (PEMA) team, which supports the investment, M&A community and our clients to de-risk transactions and create value through:
+In addition to advising on and placing run-off D&O cover, at Marsh Commercial we have access to a dedicated Private Equity & M&A (PEMA) team.
+Supporting the investment, M&A community and our clients to de-risk transactions and create value through:

 • Pre-transaction risk and insurance advice.